Board of Fire Commissioners

 John Crawford

 Commissioner Crawford is a lifelong Whatcom County resident.
 He and his wife Cheryl are raising two children, Nicole and Tyler.
 Commissioner Crawford served in the navy during the Persian Gulf War and was a volunteer firefighter for Whatcom County Fire District 8.
-He is currently employed with the Port of Bellingham Aviation Division and is a part time bus driver for the Meridian School District.
+He was also employed with the Port of Bellingham Aviation Division.
+He is a part-time bus driver for the Meridian School District.
 Commissioner Crawford enjoys being involved in the community by coaching both softball and soccer.

 Matthew Rigberg